-The planet earth is so unique for the life forms to exist.
-It is not only in the right distance from the sun, but also has water in the liquid-form which makes it ideal.
+The planet earth is so unique for life forms to exist.
+It is not only at the right distance from the sun but also has liquid water, making it ideal.

-The water body and the landmass together form the world that we live in, which creates the imaginary boundary humans have created over the years.
+The water body and the landmass together form the world we live in, creating the imaginary boundary humans have created over the years.

-The imaginary boundary, thus forms a division, division of ethnicity, color, customs, and history too.
-Most of the world war, the tiff between countries, and incursions are a result of imaginary boundaries.
+The imaginary boundary thus forms a division of ethnicity, colour, customs, and history.
+Most world wars, the tiff between countries, and incursions result from imaginary boundaries.

 Key Takeaways